you-n-g/simplegpt.nvim/README.md

 [![Mega-Linter](https://github.com/you-n-g/simplegpt.nvim/actions/workflows/linter.yml/badge.svg)](https://github.com/marketplace/actions/mega-linter)
 [![panvimdoc](https://github.com/you-n-g/simplegpt.nvim/actions/workflows/panvimdoc.yml/badge.svg)](https://github.com/kdheepak/panvimdoc)

-🤏SimpleGPT is a simple, **QA-customizable** plugin for interacting with ChatGPT in Vim.
+🤏SimpleGPT is a vim plugin designed to provide the simplest method for:
+- Constructing and sending questions to ChatGPT
+- Presenting the response in the most convenient manner.

 ## Motivation of this plugin
 Though we have [a lot of ChatGPT plugins](#related-projects) to leverage the power of ChatGPT in Vim, I still find it hard to locate a handy one that completely fits my workflow.